metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 Dallas moving Micah Parsons in as defensive end given Randy Gregory or DeMarcus Lawrence aren't playing.

 I say this again, Storm Norton is a major liability.
 This Charger offense needs to give him help or swap him out.

+Just so many sloppy mistakes being made by the Chargers in terms of penalties.
+Consider this a symptom of the head coach being completely green.